kamalesh1810/Rick-Roll/README.md

 #### Sending out Initial set of e-mails
 - In `mail_file.py` modify the `emailMsg` variable as per your requirement, and edit the `sender_email` and `sender_name` accordingly.
+- You can also add an image attachment by replacing the `attachment_image.png`
 - Now you're all set to send out the initial set of e-mails.
 - Run the `mail_file.py` and send a mail to another account for testing.
 The first time, you will be redirected to an external URL, complete that Auth using the e-mail id you added as test user in the OAuth consent screen.
 - On successful authentication, you will see that token files will be saved in the current directory.